 As an application of our main theorem, we obtain a `reconstruction' theorem as follows. \begin{thm} Let $(\cC, J)$ be a $Y$-site.
 Suppose that the topology is atomic and suppose that Condition (1) of the cardinality conditions holds true.
-Then there exists a locally profinite group $G$ such that the topos $\Shv(\cC,J)$ is equivalent to the category of discrete sets with continuous action of $G$.
+Then, there exists a locally profinite group $G$ such that the topos $\Shv(\cC,J)$ is equivalent to the category of discrete sets with continuous action of $G$.

-If moreover there exists a final object in $\cC$, then the locally profinite group is profinite. \end{thm} \begin{proof} Since the cardinality Condition (1) holds true, by Proposition~\ref{cor:grid existence}, there exists a grid $(\cC_0, \iota_0)$ for this $Y$-site.
+If, moreover, there exists a final object in $\cC$, then the locally profinite group is profinite. \end{thm} \begin{proof} As the cardinality Condition (1) holds true, by Proposition~\ref{cor:grid existence}, there exists a grid $(\cC_0, \iota_0)$ for this $Y$-site.
 From Theorem~\ref{thm:Galois_main}, it follows that the topos is equivalent to the category of smooth $M_\Cip$-sets.
-Now since the topology is atomic (Section~\ref{sec:atomic topology}), by definition all objects of $\cC$ are edge objects.
+Now as the topology is atomic (Section~\ref{sec:atomic topology}), by definition all objects of $\cC$ are edge objects.
 It follows from Lemma~\ref{lem:7-9-6} that the associated absolute Galois monoid $M_\Cip$ is a group.

-We can use the procedure in Section~\ref{sec:topological monoid structure} to equip $M_\Cip$ with a structure of a topological group.
-We noted in Remark~\ref{rmk:equivalence smooth continuous} that the category of smooth $M_\Cip$-sets is canonically equivalent to the category of discrete sets with continuous action of $M_\Cip$ for this structure of topological group.
+We can use the procedure in Section~\ref{sec:topological monoid structure} to equip $M_\Cip$ with the structure of a topological group.
+We noted in Remark~\ref{rmk:equivalence smooth continuous} that the category of smooth $M_\Cip$-sets is canonically equivalent to the category of discrete sets with continuous action of $M_\Cip$ for this topological group structure.
 The claim then follows from the following Lemma~\ref{prop:Galois is locally profinite}. \end{proof} \begin{lem} Let the setup be as above.
-The absolute Galois monoid $M_\Cip$, when equipped with the structure of a topological group as in Section~\ref{sec:topological monoid structure} is locally profinite.
-If moreover there exists a final object in $\cC$, then $M_\Cip$ is profinite. \end{lem} \begin{proof} Let $X \in \cC_0$.
+Then, equipped with the structure of a topological group as in Section~\ref{sec:topological monoid structure}, the absolute Galois monoid $M_\Cip$ is locally profinite.
+Moreover, if there exists a final object in $\cC$, then $M_\Cip$ is profinite. \end{lem} \begin{proof} Let $X \in \cC_0$.
 Note that under the cardinality condition, $H_X$ is by definition a profinite group.
 Let us equip $\bK_X$ with the structure of a profinite group via the isomorphism $\psi_X: H_X \to \bK_X$ (see Section~\ref{sec:defn phiX}).
 To prove the proposition, it suffices to show that the inclusion $\bK_X \subset M_\Cip$ is a continuous and open map of topological groups.